-Graduates of associate degree or other allied health programs operated by accredited colleges and Universities awarding academic credit may apply previously earned technical specialty credits toward meeting this requirement.
-Graduates of non-credit programs who are certified, registered or licensed in their health specialty may be awarded up to thirty (30) semester hours of technical specialty course credit for their credentials and ten (10) credits for a minimum of three (3) years validated occupational experience in their field.
-The balance of 57 credits must be selected from additional courses in the area of the student's allied health specialty or in areas which support, compliment or extend his/her technical preparation, as approved.
+Health Specialty.
+Credit Requirement, 51 hours.
+Students who are Graduates of associate degree programs or other programs awarding academic credit may have previously earned technical specialty credits applied toward meeting this requirement.
+Graduates of non-credit programs who are certified, registered or licensed in their health specialty may be awarded up to thirty (30) semester hours of technical specialty course credit for their credentials and ten (10) credits for a minimum of three (3) full-time equivalent years of validated work experience in their field.
+Credit is awarded during the student's final semester.
+The student pays a filing fee for the awarding of this credit.

+In all cases, the balance to 51 credits are electives, selected from courses that support, compliment or extend technical preparation, as approved.